Today let us understand the compiling process in java, that is, preface to java virtual machine and architecture.

 A Hotspot profiler keeps an eye on the bytecode and it helps the JIT compiler to basically look for the statistics and it provides the statistics results which are instruction which are repeated over and over again.

-That’s all about the JVM architecture.
+That’s it guys.
+This is all about preface to java virtual machine and architecture.
 I hope you understood the whole JVM architecture.